-The Irish Pet Advertising Advisory Group (IPAAG) was formed in 2015 by a number of leading animal welfare organisations, veterinary professionals and classified advertising websites to combat the growing concern about the irresponsible advertising of pets online and promote responsible, ethical advertising.
+The Irish Pet Advertising Advisory Group (IPAAG) was formed in 2015 by a number of leading animal welfare organisations, veterinary professionals and classified advertising websites to combat growing concerns about the irresponsible advertising of pets online and promote responsible, ethical advertising.

 IPAAG aims to:

-- Ensure the advertising of animals for sale or supply (including rehoming, and ‘free to a good home’) is done so legally and ethically.
+- Ensure the advertising of animals for sale or supply (including rehoming, and ‘free to a good home’) is done so legally

 - Highlight illegal adverts so that websites can remove them promptly and allow investigations to be initiated when appropriate and practical

 • Work with websites which advertise pets for sale to ensure compliance with applicable legislation and the agreed IPAAG Minimum Standards

 • Raise public awareness of the need to act responsibly when browsing online pet ads